microsoft/AzureTRE/docs/tre-templates/user-resources/guacamole-linux-vm.md

 ## Notes

 - Nexus is a prerequisite of installing the Linux VMs given the additional commands in the bootstrap scripts.
 - In production we recommend using VM images to avoid transient issues downloading and installing packages.
+The included user resource templates for VMs with bootstrap scripts should only be used for trial/demonstration purposes.
 - Snap hasn't been configured to work via the nexus proxy

 ## Using Custom Images